Kmeakin/walrus-report/src/20-reference.md

 used, see @sec:reference:control-flow].
 The return type of a function can be specified on the right-hand-side of the arrow, as in `hello`, or left blank to let the Walrus compiler infer the correct type, as in `world`.
-If no return type is given, the function is assumed to return the unit type^[see @sec:types:unit], `()`, as in `main`.
+If no return type is given, the function is assumed to return the unit type ^[see @sec:reference:types:unit], `()`, as in `main`.

 ### Function parameters